Party Like it's 1943!

 Withholding tax on wages began.

 German Africa Korps and Italian troops fighting in Africa surrendered to Allied forces, giving the Allies over 275,000 prisoners of war.
-(Some of these POWs would end up at Ft.
+(Some of these POWs ended up at Ft.
 McClellan in Anniston, AL!)

 The New York Yankees won the World Series.